 Reservoirs in the Guadalupe River watershed produce prodigious quantities of MeHg, due to a combination of high Hg(II)-methylation rates resulting from the long summer dry season (and hence long period of thermal stratification that causes oxygen depletion in the hypolimnion) and pollution by local Hg mines and atmospheric sources.
-MeHg concentrations in reservoirs immediately downstream of (and highly polluted by) New Almaden reach a dry season peak of 10 to 50 ng/L in the hypolimnion.
-Further downstream in Lake Almaden, MeHg has been measured up to an astonishing 140 ng/L at mid-depth (SCVWD, 2009).
-In a nearby

-"reference" reservoir that does not receive runoff from historic Hg mining districts or any other local point sources (Lexington Reservoir), atmospheric deposition has increased bottom sediment THg to about 3 times above pre-industrial levels (Sanders et al., 2008), and MeHg has reached 2.6 ng/L - still a high concentration (SFBRWQCB, 2008).
+MeHg concentrations in reservoirs immediately downstream of (and highly polluted by) New Almaden reach a dry season peak of 10 to 50 ng L-1 in the hypolimnion.
+Further downstream in Lake Almaden, MeHg has been measured up to an astonishing 140 ng L-1 at mid-depth (SCVWD, 2009).
+In a nearby "reference" reservoir that does not receive runoff from historic Hg mining districts or any other local point sources (Lexington Reservoir), atmospheric deposition has increased bottom sediment THg to about 3 times above pre-industrial levels (Sanders et al., 2008), and MeHg has reached 2.6 ng L-1-still a high concentration (SFBRWQCB, 2008).

 Hg concentrations in fish parallel the high MeHg concentrations in water (SFBRWQCB, 2008).
-THg measured in one-year old largemouth bass (7-9 cm, GI tract removed, n = 20) in 2004 was 0.96 and 0.83 ppm in the two reservoirs adjacent to New Almaden, 0.39 ppm downstream (Lake Almaden), and 0.09 ppm in the reference reservoir.
-THg in adult largemouth bass (standardized to 40 cm, n = 18-20) in 2004 was 5.8 and 3.6 ppm in the two reservoirs adjacent to New Almaden (Guadalupe Reservoir and Almaden Reservoir, respectively), 2.1 ppm downstream (Almaden Lake), and 0.6 ppm in a reference reservoir (Lexington Reservoir).
-The concentration in largemouth bass in the reference reservoir was still three times higher than the human health target included in the TMDL (0.2 ppm to protect consumers eating 32 g d-1) (SFBRWQCB, 2008), probably due to conditions favoring net Hg(II)-methylation.
+THg in adult largemouth bass (standardized to 40 cm, $n\!=\!18\!-\!20$) in 2004 was 5.8 and 3.6 ppm in the two reservoirs adjacent to New Almaden (Guadalupe Reservoir and Almaden Reservoir, respectively), 2.1 ppm downstream (Almaden Lake), and 0.6 ppm in a reference reservoir (Lexington Reservoir).
+The concentration in largemouth bass in the reference reservoir was still three times higher than the human health target included in the TMDL (0.2 ppm to protect consumers eating 32 g d $^{-1}$) (SFBRWQCB, 2008), probably due to conditions favoring net Hg(II)-methylation.

 Therefore, because source control alone, such as reducing erosion of Hg mining wastes at mines and in creeks downstream, will not achieve fish tissue MeHg targets (based on observations from the reference reservoir), the Guadalupe River TMDL also calls for measures to reduce MeHg production and bioaccumulation in reservoirs.
 Previously, owners of the New Almaden property cleaned up the most contaminated mine sites, and the TMDL calls for additional erosion controls at mine sites within 10 years and in downstream creeks within 20 years.
-Erosion control will likely reduce THg loads to San Francisco Bay by 90% (Kirchner, 2011), which is less than the 98% THg load reduction required by the Bay TMDL (SFBRWQCB, 2006); additional measures, such as control of urban Hg sources and runoff, will also be needed.
+Erosion control will likely reduce THg loads to San Francisco Bay by 90% (Kirchner et al., 2011), which is less than the 98% THg load reduction required by the Bay TMDL (SFBRWQCB, 2006); additional measures, such as control of urban Hg sources and runoff, will also be needed.
 The Santa Clara Valley Water District has also started pilot testing of controls on MeHg production in reservoirs adjacent to and downstream of New Almaden.
-They reported a 90% reduction in MeHg concentrations measured at middepth in the downstream reservoir (Almaden Lake) in response to mechanical aeration and circulation of the hypolimnion (unpublished data).
+They reported a 90% reduction in MeHg concentrations measured at mid-depth in the downstream reservoir (Almaden Lake) in response to mechanical aeration and circulation of the hypolimnion (unpublished data).

-4.3 Conceptual Models Supporting Management

-4.3.1 Existing Conceptual Models
+4.3.
+Conceptual models supporting management

+4.3.1.
+Existing conceptual models